insanexyz/jekyll-blog/pages/05-donation.markdown

 permalink: /donation/
 ---

-If you link my work and it adds any value to your life then please consider emptying your wallets and hard earned salary here!
+If you really like my work and my posts add any sort of value to your life then please consider emptying your wallet and hard earned salary here!

 - [Buy me a coffee](https://buymeacoffee.com/insanelogs)
 - [Kofi](https://ko-fi.com/insanelogs)
 - [Patreon](https://patreon.com/Insanelogs)

+I should probably make this page look better.